Spain at the 2009 World Championships in Athletics

-Spain will compete at the 2009 World Championships in Athletics from 15–23 August.
+Spain competed at the 2009 World Championships in Athletics from 15–23 August.
 A team of 51 athletes, 36 men and 16 women, was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
 Included in the squad are 2007 World Championships race walk medallists Paquillo Fernández and María Vasco.
-Marta Domínguez, a 3000 metres steeplechase specialist, enters the competition as the world leader in her event.
+Marta Domínguez, a 3000 metres steeplechase specialist, entered the competition as the world leader in her event.